YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/LRational/README.md

 printf "\n ] ;; \n" ;;
 ```

+### The `pure-relational/naive math` approach

+Finding the greatest common divisor for two numbers m and n (suppose m > n) could
+   be as simple as enumerating all k from {1,2,.., n} and find the largest that divides both m and n.
+Then we shall a relation that checks if one natural number divides another.

+### The `pseudo-relational/table` approach

 Are there any other way, e.g., defining a special purpose camlp5 preprocessor?

-We have discussed about  above.
-Now let's see the rest.

- * `pure-relational/naive math` Finding the greatest common divisor for two numbers m and n (suppose m > n) could
-   be as simple as enumerating all k from {1,2,.., n} and find the largest that divides both m and n.
+I shall also check the OCaml standard libraries to see what might help.